-The group, headed by Ingo Willuhn, studies the neurobiological basis of compulsive behavior using animal models.
-We investigate different aspects of compulsive behavior (i.e., habit formation, response inflexibility, loss of voluntary control, and aggravation by stress and anxiety) and measure neuronal activity in the brain simultaneously.
-In addition, we investigate the neurobiological mechanisms of the effects of deep-brain stimulation (DBS) in psychiatric disorders.
-The group is embedded in the greater research team of Professor Damiaan Denys (chair of AMC Psychiatry) and therefore has close ties with clinicians and clinical researchers, providing optimal conditions for a translational and multidisciplinary approach.
-Specifically, we translate clinical findings into relevant animal models such as for addiction or obsessive-compulsive disorder (OCD), and vice versa we aim to apply the conclusions from our basic science findings in the clinical setting.
+The group closely collaborates with the AMC department of Psychiatry and, therefore, has close ties with clinicians and clinical researchers, providing optimal conditions for a translational and multidisciplinary approach.
+Specifically, we translate clinical findings into relevant animal models for addiction or obsessive-compulsive disorder (OCD), and vice versa, we aim to apply the conclusions from our basic science findings in the clinical setting.

-Our research tools include methods for intracerebral stimulation (e.g., DBS, optogenetics, chemogenetics) in freely moving rodents, in combination with tests for emotional and cognitive behavior (in set-ups such as elevated plus maze and operant chambers), neurochemical measurements (e.g., microdialysis, fast-scan cyclic voltammetry), and electrophysiological recordings (single-unit activity and local field potentials (LFPs)).
-Furthermore, we also use pharmacological and functional magnetic resonance imaging (phMRI and fMRI) in rodents to detect the effects of drugs, DBS, and optical stimulation throughout the brain.
+Our research tools include methods for intracerebral stimulation (e.g., DBS, optogenetics, chemogenetics) in freely moving rodents, in combination with tests for motivated, emotional, and cognitive behavior (in rodent mazes and a lot of operant chambers), real-time neurochemical measurements (e.g., microdialysis, fast-scan cyclic voltammetry), electrophysiological recordings (single-unit activity and local field potentials), and fluorescence imaging (1-photon calcium imaging using miniscopes and fiber photometry for genetically encoded sensors).

-- Perturbation of functional brain connectivity in a rat model of OCD.
+- Measurement and perturbation of functional brain activity in a rodent models of compulsive behavior